 There are simple but common mistakes that people make when introducing location ID nomenclatures.
 An example is that sometimes, a location ID uses underscores (as in "ABC_-XYZ5") whereas other users refer to the same location by using spaces (as in "ABC XYZ5").
-Errors like this lead to unnecessary extra work when consolidating asset data in OT-BASE Asset Center.
+Errors like this lead to unnecessary extra work when consolidating asset data in OTbase Inventory.

 Node location ID

-The node location ID will not only be used for telling Asset Center where the node is located, but will also be inherited to networks and devices until you specify otherwise (see below).
+The node location ID will not only be used for telling OTbase Inventory where the node is located, but will also be inherited to networks and devices until you specify otherwise (see below).

 Network location ID

-Asset Discovery can discover remote networks via routing, therefore the discovered networks don't necessarily have to be in the same location as the Asset Discovery node.
+OTbase Discovery can discover remote networks via routing, therefore the discovered networks don't necessarily have to be in the same location as the OTbase Discovery node.